ryash072007/CS50P-Final-Project/README.md

 	 0 -> Sign In
 	 1 -> Register

-2. a.
-If 0 is entered / Sign In is selected, the user is prompted to enter their username followed by their password.
+2. If 0 is entered / Sign In is selected, the user is prompted to enter their username followed by their password.
 If they are valid, they are taken to the dashboard, otherwise, they are taken back to 1.
-2. b.
-If 1 is entered / Register is selected, the user is prompted to enter what they want their new username to be followed by what they want to set their password to.
+3. If 1 is entered / Register is selected, the user is prompted to enter what they want their new username to be followed by what they want to set their password to.
+Then, they are taken to their dashboard.

+4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIwMjYwOTczLC0xMzYzMDg5NjA1LC0xMz
+eyJoaXN0b3J5IjpbMTk2ODQ0ODEwLC0xMzYzMDg5NjA1LC0xMz
 A0NzcxMzc4XX0=
 -->